ChristopherGatt/Schedule/README.md

 First we review the starter code

-Next we use bootstrap to get curent day displayed
+Next we use moment.js to get curent day displayed

 Next we use bootstrap to get a sample row setup